-The Picture House has a 'Stay Put' fire evacuation policy.
-The building contains one lift and one staircase at the centre of the building.
+Castleton Court has a 'Stay Put' fire evacuation policy.
+The building contains two lifts and one staircase at the rear of the building.
+Castleton Court is situated close to Southey Court and Fitzgerald Court which are managed in the same way.